+TransCode Therapeutics is an RNA oncology company, created on the belief that cancer can be defeated through the intelligent design and effective delivery of RNA therapeutics.
 For decades, RNA has been a topic of investigation by the scientific community as a potentially attractive therapeutic modality because it can target any gene and it lends itself to rational and straightforward drug design.
-RNA-based therapeutics are highly selective to their targets with the potential to unleash a broad array of previously undruggable targets in the human genome.
-To date, research into RNA efficacy has been limited due to three delivery-related challenges: protecting the RNA from being dismantled by the immune system; maintaining stability so the molecule has time to do its job; and penetrating the targeted organs and cells.
+RNA-based therapeutics are highly selective to their targets with the potential to make available a broad array of previously undruggable targets in the human genome.
+To date, use of RNA for therapy has been limited due to three delivery-related challenges: protecting the RNA from being dismantled by the immune system; maintaining stability so the molecule has time to do its job; and penetrating the targeted organs and cells.
 We believe these challenges have led researchers to focus on other approaches to cancer therapeutics.
-Our strategy seeks to overcome these delivery challenges by repurposing a particle used extensively in humans for imaging purposes to deliver synthetic RNA molecules (called oligonucleotides) to cancer cells.
+Our strategy seeks to overcome these delivery challenges by repurposing a particle used in humans extensively for imaging purposes to now deliver synthetic RNA molecules (called oligonucleotides) to cancer cells.